stan-dev/posteriordb-r/docs/CONTRIBUTING.md

     ##
     ## Posterior is ok.

-We have not added `testBiBTeX2020` to the bibliography, and hence the function throws an error.

 If the posterior passes all checks, it can be added to the posteriordb, so it is just to open a Pull Request with the proposed posterior.